PseudoDevs/IamGhost/FATAL19.md

-Last updated: 2024-04-02 16:22:21
+Last updated: 2024-04-02 16:23:25
-Random Quote: The hours of folly are measured by the clock; but of wisdom, no clock can measure. - William Blake
+Random Quote: The grand essentials of happiness are: something to do, something to love, and something to hope for. - Alexander Chalmers